AFLplusplus/AFLplusplus/docs/env_variables.md

     set `AFL_IGNORE_PROBLEMS`.
 If you additionally want to also ignore coverage from late loaded libraries, you can set `AFL_IGNORE_PROBLEMS_COVERAGE`.

-  - When running in the `-M` or `-S` mode, setting `AFL_IMPORT_FIRST` causes the fuzzer to import test cases from other instances before doing anything else.
+  - When running with multiple afl-fuzz or with `-F`,  setting `AFL_IMPORT_FIRST` causes the fuzzer to import test cases from other instances before doing anything else.
 This makes the "own finds" counter in the UI more accurate.

-Beyond counter aesthetics, not much else should change.
+  - When running with multiple afl-fuzz or with `-F`,  setting `AFL_FINAL_SYNC` will cause the fuzzer to perform a final import of test cases when terminating.
+This is beneficial for `-M` main fuzzers to ensure it has all unique test cases and hence you only need to `afl-cmin` this single queue.

   - Setting `AFL_INPUT_LEN_MIN` and `AFL_INPUT_LEN_MAX` are an alternative to
     the afl-fuzz -g/-G command line option to control the minimum/maximum